USMAI-Library-Consortium/sru-queryer/readme.md

 #### USAGE

-All of the options for initializing an SearchClause are keyword arguments, but are listed in an order that's the same as a standard index query (aside from modifiers).
+All of the options for initializing a SearchClause are keyword arguments, but are listed in an order that's the same as a standard index query (aside from modifiers).
-This means you can initialize an SearchClause in a human-readable way without including any keywords:
+This means you can initialize a SearchClause in a human-readable way without including any keywords:
 `SearchClause("alma", "title", "=", "Harry Potter")`
 which looks like the formatted query:
 `alma.title="Harry Potter"`.